Editor’s note: This article originally appeared in March.

-When John Legend steps into the role of Jesus in front of millions of viewers on Easter Sunday, he’ll be in familiar territory.
+When John Legend stepped into the role of Jesus in front of millions of viewers last Easter Sunday, he was in familiar territory.

-In many ways, he’s been preparing for this role his entire life.
+In many ways, he’d been preparing for the role his entire life.

 “I grew up with not only my parents being very religious, but also my grandfather was our pastor,” he explains, describing his childhood in Springfield, Ohio.
 And when he says that his family was “very” religious, he’s not exaggerating.
 Church is in John Legend’s blood.

 He continues: “My grandmother was our church organist.
 My uncle took over for my grandfather when he passed away.
 I have uncles on my dad’s side who are also ministers and pastors, and one of my uncles is a bishop in Cincinnati.”

 In other words, John Legend is intimately familiar with Jesus’ teachings.
 On the evening of April 1st, Legend will take the lead role in a live adaptation of Andrew Lloyd Webber’s massively popular—and controversial— musical Jesus Christ Superstar on NBC.

 If you’ve listened to his music, including his most recent album, Darkness and Light, his Grammy-winning debut Get Lifted, his Oscar-winning single for the film Selma, “Glory,” or really any of the other releases in his 15-year career, those deep Christian roots probably won’t be a surprise.

 “I grew up playing gospel music,” he explains.
 For nearly a decade—before he became one of music’s biggest stars—he served as the choir director at Bethel AME Church in Scranton, Pennsylvania.